Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks: Introduction

 \section{Introduction}

-An unmanned aerial vehicle (UAV), commonly known as a drone, is an aerial vehicle that can be controlled remotely from the ground control station or be preprogrammed to fly autonomously based on instructions.
+An unmanned aerial vehicle (UAV), commonly known as a drone, is an aerial vehicle that can be controlled remotely from the ground control station or be preprogrammed to fly autonomously.
 UAVs have shown great potential for a variety of applications in wireless communications due to their excellent communication links with the ground, easy deployment, and ability to perform different tasks \cite{Shen-2020-Multi}.
 To this end, UAV communication needs to provide high reliability and low latency to ensure the safe functioning of UAVs~\cite{Maolin-2022-Analysis, Yan-2019-Comprehensive}.

-In general, both licensed and unlicensed spectrum can be used for UAV wireless communications.
-Unlicensed spectrum is shared among different users, and thus it includes light regulations that make users more prone to interference from other users.
-The second factor that could severely degrade the throughput performance is dropping packets from the transmitter queue when the queue waiting time exceeds a threshold due to bad channel conditions (e.g., high interference levels).
-The third factor that could degrade UAV communication is a buffer overflow which happens due to limited buffer size at the transmitter queue.
+In general, UAV communications can utilize both licensed and unlicensed spectrum.
+Unlicensed spectrum, being shared among various users, comes with lighter regulations, making users more susceptible to interference from others.
+This susceptibility is the main contributor to throughput performance degradation.
+Two other significant factors affecting throughput performance involve the transmitter queue: firstly, dropping packets when the waiting time exceeds a threshold due to bad channel conditions, such as high interference levels; and secondly, the risk of buffer overflow arising from the finite buffer size, potentially leading to performance degradation.